aldaitzwild/sept22_daily_buggle/README.md

 ```

-2. Once the route is good.
-Go back in `script.js` to call it and feed the `<ul id="resultList">` with the titles of articles matched.
+2. Once the method works, go back in `script.js` to call the associated route `api/articles/search?search=mySearch` with `fetch()`.
+The associated Event Listener will be execute each time a new letter is added in the input field.
+The query string should use the actual value in the input (it is already done with the line `let search = e.target.value;`)

-3. Now, make these titles clickables and send to route `/article`
+3. Once you get JSON response, you should feed the `<ul id="resultList">` with the titles of articles matched.

-* Hint 1 : Remember to look at the route in `routes.php` to know what this route needs to work.
+**BONUS** : Now, make these titles clickables and send to route `/article` (look at the route in `routes.php` to know what this route needs to work.) and complete the controller to display a page with the article details.